Internet-Draft TPM 2 Key Format July 2024

 3.1.4. secret

-Importable keys (designed to be processed by TPM2_Import) MUST have an unencrypted inner wrapper (symmetricAlg MUST be TPM_ALG_NULL and encryptionKey MUST be empty) and an outer wrapper encrypted to the parent key using inSymSeed.
+Importable objects (designed to be processed by TPM2_Import) MUST have an unencrypted inner wrapper (symmetricAlg MUST be TPM_ALG_NULL and encryptionKey MUST be empty) and an outer wrapper encrypted to the parent key using inSymSeed.
 The secret parameter is the fully marshalled TPM2B_ENCRYPTED_SECRET form of inSymSeed.

 3.1.5. authPolicy